bcdtv/EC504-Project/README.md

 ## Running Tests
 **Binary Heap**
 command: make test-heap
+ - asks for display option, set display off for large values of N
- - asks for inputs N, INT_MIN, and INT_MAX
+ - asks for inputs N, MIN_INT, and MAX_INT to generate array of random numbers
  - tests binary heap methods for correctness
  - each method is tested seperately
  - prints results to stdout

+**VEB Tree**
+command: make test-veb
+ - asks for display option, set display off for large values of N
+ - asks for inputs N, MIN_INT, and MAX_INT to generate array of random numbers
+ - tests vEB tree methods for correctness
+ - each method is tested seperately
+ - prints results to stdout

 **Sorting Benchmarks**
 command: make test-sort
+ - asks for display option, set display off for large values of N
- - asks for inputs N, INT_MIN, and INT_MAX
+ - asks for inputs N, MIN_INT, and MAX_INT to generate array of random numbers
- - times how long it takes to sort an array of numbers
+ - times how long it takes to store the random numbers in each data structure
- - repeated for each data structure
+ - times how long it takes to return a sorted array from each data structure
- - stores results in Tests/results folder
+ - prints results to stdout

 ---